Hindu Marriage Act, 1955: Guardianship

-Section 6 of the Hindu Marriage Act specifies the guardianship for marriage.
+Section 6 of the Hindu Marriage Act specifies the bride's guardianship for marriage.
 Wherever the consent of a guardian in marriage is necessary for a bride under this Act, the persons entitled to give such consent are the following: the father; the mother; the paternal grandfather; the paternal grandmother; the brother by full blood; the brother by half blood; etc. The Guardianship For Marriage was repealed in 1978 after the Child Marriage Restraint Amendment was passed.
-This was an amendment that increased the minimum age requirement for marriage in order to prevent child marriages.
+This amendment increased the minimum age requirement for marriage in order to prevent child marriages.

 Section

 Section 7 of the Hindu Marriage Act recognises the ceremonies and customs of marriage.
 Hindu marriage may be solemnised in accordance with the customary rites and ceremonies of either party.
-Such rites and rituals include the Saptapadi—the taking of seven steps by the bridegroom and the bride jointly before the sacred fire.
+Such rites and rituals include the Saptapadi—the taking of seven steps by the bridegroom and the bride jointly around the sacred fire.
 The marriage becomes complete and binding when the seventh step is taken.